 Bellevue College is dedicated to building and strengthening relationships with the news media to responsibly promote the College and its accomplishments and inform the public about policy, positions and general news.
 Institutional Advancement is responsible for coordinating and overseeing all media relations efforts on behalf of the College.

 Inquiries requesting information or comment regarding College policy or position should be directed to Institutional Advancement.
 Please feel free to contact Institutional Advancement with questions or for guidance.

 All news releases are distributed through Institutional Advancement.
-If you have questions about how to best make information available to the public, please contact Nicole Beattie, Bellevue College associate director of communications at (425) 564-2486.
+If you have questions about how to best make information available to the public, please contact Anna Sherwood, Director of Marketing and Communications.

 Tips for Working with the News Media

 - Understand that reporters are usually working on a deadline.
 Call back right away.
 When a reporter calls you, always find out what kind of deadline he or she is facing.

 - Ask for the reporter’s name and the media organization for which he or she is reporting.
 If the person or news outlet is unfamiliar to you, you may want to vet them with your media relations staff.

 - When a reporter calls requesting an interview, you have a right to ask the subject of the interview and some sample questions.
 If you need time to collect your thoughts and the reporter’s deadline allows, offer to call back later at a specific time – and follow through.

 - Don’t let yourself be ambushed by the media.
 If a reporter shows up in your office or calls at a time when you are unprepared, reschedule the interview for a time when you feel comfortable.

 - Think of two to three main points you would like to make about your subject.
 Gather facts, figures and anecdotes to support your points.
 Anticipate questions the reporter might ask and have responses ready.